 I went to Bodega de la Ardosa twice.
 The first time I went was over the weekend and the place was practically bursting at the seams with customers.
-Open since 1892, it’s been a local favorite for over 125 years!
+Open since 1892, it’s been one of the most popular places to eat in Madrid for over 125 years!

 It was too crowded to stay the first time so we went back on a Monday afternoon and had the entire bar to ourselves.
 Known for its wall of dusty liquor bottles and excellent tapas, an institution like this was too good to miss.
 It’s exactly the type of place I seek out on trips.

 Some of the recommended dishes at Bodega de la Ardosa include salmorejo and tortilla de patata, but we went instead with this fantastic plate of alcachofas or grilled artichokes sprinkled with sea salt.

 Callos a la madrileña is a classic Spanish dish that you need to try in Madrid.
 A dish of humble origins, recipes vary from region to region but the Madrid-style of callos is made with tripe, chorizo, serrano ham, and morcilla.
 It’s rich and tomato-ey with a good punch of paprika.

 Callos is one of my absolute favorite Spanish dishes and something I could have almost everyday.
 The version at Bodega de la Ardosa was delicious, especially when paired with crusty bread.